-I love using crispy peanut butter which contains only PEANUTS!
-I really think this is the healthiest version because no sugar and no palm oil is added.
+I love using crispy peanut butter, which contains only PEANUTS!
+I really think this is the healthiest version because no sugar and no palm oil are added.
 Since I like the salted caramel taste, I always make sure to add a pinch of sea salt.
 If your peanut butter already contains salt, simply leave it out!

 If you are allergic to peanuts, you can also use any other nut butter of choice, for example, almond butter or cashew butter.
 For a nut-free version, I would recommend sunflower seed butter!

 My new favorite chocolate chips are “morsels” with a high cocoa amount (60%) and less sugar.
 Regular chocolate chips are very sweet, so I prefer to order these dairy-free chocolate chips.